 While the video above focuses on the importance of captioning, it also does an excellent job of explaining why you must add subtitles to your videos.
-Did you stop watching after the captions or get confused?
+Did you stop watching after the captions disappeared?
 Making your videos available in different languages via subtitles is necessary so that none of your viewers are left feeling like you’ve restricted their access to your content.

 Laws and regulations like the USA’s Americans with Disabilities Act and UK’s Communications Act of 2003, list subtitling, sign language, and audio descriptions as requirements for “television access services.”
 Today, there are 466 million people who are deaf or hard-of-hearing.
 71% of people with such disabilities leave a page immediately when they cannot access it.
 Add to this fact that 60% of the total views YouTube videos receive are from non-English speakers.